Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: Abstract

 \section{Abstract}

-Decision making in modern stochastic systems, including e-commerce platforms, financial markets, and healthcare systems, has evolved into a multifaceted process that involves information acquisition and adaptive information sources.
-This paper initiates a study on this integrated process, where these elements are not only fundamental but also interact in a complex and dynamically intertwined manner.
+Decision making in modern stochastic systems, including e-commerce platforms, financial markets and healthcare systems, has evolved into a multifaceted process that combines information acquisition and adaptive information sources.
+This paper initiates a study on such integrated settings, where these elements are not only fundamental but, also, interact in a complex and stochastically intertwined manner.

-We introduce a relatively simple model, which, however, captures the novel elements we consider.
-Specifically, a decision maker (DM) can choose between an established product $A$ with a known value and a new product $B$ with an unknown value.
-The DM can observe signals about the unknown value of product $B$ and can also opt to exchange it for product $A$ if $B$ is initially chosen.
-Mathematically, the model gives rise to a sequential optimal stopping problem with two different informational regimes (before and after buying product $B$), differentiated by the initial, coarser signal and the subsequent, finer one.
-We analyze the underlying problems using predominantly viscosity solution techniques, differing from the existing literature on information acquisition which is based on traditional optimal stopping techniques.
-Additionally, our modeling approach offers a novel framework for developing more complex interactions among decisions, information sources, and information costs through a sequence of nested obstacles.
+We introduce a relatively simple model, which, however, captures the involved novel elements.
+A decision maker (DM) may choose between an established product $A$ of known value and a new product $B$ whose value is unknown.
+In parallel, the DM observes signals about the unknown value of product $B$ and can, also, opt to exchange it for product $A$ if $B$ is initially chosen.
+Mathematically, the model gives rise to sequential optimal stopping problems with distinct informational regimes (before and after buying product $B$), differentiated by the initial, coarser signal and the subsequent, more accurate one.
+We analyze in detail the underlying problems using predominantly viscosity solution techniques, departing from the existing literature on information acquisition which is based on traditional optimal stopping arguments.

+More broadly, the modeling approach introduced herein offers a novel framework for developing more complex interactions among decisions, information sources and information costs in stochastic environments, through a sequence of nested obstacle problems.